Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - New parameter `content` has been added to API `sendMessageToJid()` and API `sendMessageToBubbleJid()` to send a content in an additional format (default is Markdown).
 This parameter is optional.

 - New parameter `subject` has been added to API `sendMessageToJid()` and API `sendMessageToBubbleJid()` in order to send a header associated to the message.
 For information, this subject is displayed by the Rainbow client in notifications.

+**BUGS**

+- A fix has been added to be able to listen to messages received in bubble just after the bubble has been created.

+- A fix has been added to avoid crash when receiving unknown message (XMPP).

 ### Previous versions